Burt Jenner: Early life

 Jenner was born on September 6, 1978 to Chrystie Scott (née Crownover) and Olympic decathlete Caitlyn Jenner.
 Burt is named after Caitlyn's brother, who was killed in a car accident.
 He has one full-sister, Casey.
 His parents divorced in 1981.
-His parent Caitlyn later remarried twice, and Burt gained half-siblings Brandon Jenner, Brody Jenner, Kendall Jenner, and Kylie Jenner.
+Caitlyn later remarried twice, and Burt gained half-siblings Brandon Jenner, Brody Jenner, Kendall Jenner, and Kylie Jenner.
 His step-siblings included members of the Kardashian family through Caitlyn's marriage to Kris Jenner.
 Jenner has said that after Caitlyn remarried they had a strained relationship, as she was not always present.
 He blamed Kris Jenner for changing his relationship with Caitlyn, but later apologized and now speaks with her regularly.
 He has stated that he and his sister, Casey, were not invited to participate in Keeping Up with the Kardashians.
 Jenner later appeared on four episodes of Keeping Up with the Kardashians and one episode of Call Me Cait.

 In the 1980s, Burt's parent, Caitlyn Jenner raced professionally for Jack Roush in the International Motor Sports Association.
 Burt grew up watching Caitlyn race and developed his own love for racing.
 Caitlyn introduced him to go-karts at age seven, which quickly replaced downhill skiing as his favorite sport.

 Career

 West LA Dogs

 In his early 30s, Jenner was broke when he decided to become a dog walker.
 Jenner was a pit bull advocate, and because of his comfort in working with pit bulls, he began to attract clients who wanted him to assist them in socializing their dogs.
 Jenner began illegally housing his clients' dogs when they were away, at one point hosting seventy-three dogs over a Christmas holiday out of his two-bedroom cottage.
 After winning $100,000 on season two of Octane Academy, the largest amount of money Jenner had ever earned, he invested it in a legitimate dog boarding business, which he called "West LA Dogs".
 West LA Dogs is located in a 14,000 square foot facility.
-Not wanting to ask his parent Caitlyn to co-sign the lease, Jenner used his entire $100,000 winnings as a down payment for the facility and began living at the facility with his girlfriend, Valerie Patalo.
+Not wanting to ask Caitlyn to co-sign the lease, Jenner used his entire $100,000 winnings as a down payment for the facility and began living at the facility with his girlfriend, Valerie Pitalo.
 It was profitable eighteen months later.
 West LA Dogs provides organic food, and owners can pay for their dog to stay in private suites with human beds and flat-screen TVs.